Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

         Styled with the directive
     </p>
     ```
-#### Using the "renderer" Object
+#### Better Way: Using the "renderer" Object
-1. As noted in the above example, we should not directly manipulate the DOM, so the assignment of the background-color property in the diretcitve was not the optimal way to do things (although it would work in most cases).
+1. As noted in the above example, we should not directly manipulate the DOM, so the assignment of the background-color property in the directive was not the optimal way to do things (although it would work in most cases).

 2. The reason the above approach might not work is that there are use cases where Ng4 may not be running in the DOM, so trying to access the DOM would cause it to break.